slangenbach/notes/solveit.md

 - Edit the AI output to be what you want, don't have a conversation with the AI to get there
 - If feeding GitHub links to an AI, always use the raw version
+- Use the right tool for the job: Solve It for interactive tasks, Copilot/Claude Code/Codex for agentic stuff

 ## Projects